Michael Crick: 'Betsygate' and later stories

 In 2003, under heavy pressure during the Hutton Inquiry, the BBC refused to show Crick's report for Newsnight into 'Betsygate'.
 These claims involved the alleged misuse of public funds by the private office of former Conservative Party leader Iain Duncan Smith and supposed payments to his wife Betsy for work she did not do.
-Crick had begun to investigate these claims in the Spring after a tip-off from a Conservative insider with knowledge of Duncan Smith's office.
+Crick had begun to investigate these claims in the Spring following a tip-off from a Conservative insider with knowledge of Duncan Smith's office.
 Crick referred the case to the Parliamentary Commissioner for Standards Sir Philip Mawer and the Duncan Smiths were largely cleared of any impropriety.
 Crick himself later said that he had been wrong to enter the "political arena" by referring the case to Mawer.

 A biography, In Search of Michael Howard, was published just before the 2005 general election.
 Simon Heffer in The Spectator wrote that "it is thorough and well-researched, in some respects exceptionally so".
 In that year's election, it was observed that the five most terrifying words in the political lexicon were "Michael Crick is in reception".

 Crick was appointed Newsnight's political editor in March 2007 in succession to Martha Kearney.
 "We're very lucky in the freedoms that we have on Newsnight to express ourselves as individuals.
 We are allowed to do our own thing", he said of the programme at the time.
 He broke the story in June 2008 concerning Caroline Spelman's misuse of her parliamentary staffing allowance which she was found to have used to pay her nanny.